mbtions/Scrimba-10-day-JS-challenge/README.md

     const placeholder = '9'.repeat(num);   using repeat() function repeats 9 and concatenate upto num times

     return parseInt(placeholder);  // placeholder gets returned after changed into int using parseInt()

+## Update day 10 : find the largest multiple N
+Here, this challenge is the last of this series but not the least, it was a great challenge to solve it, this challenge says to return the maximum multiple number by the divisor in the function two parameters are given bound and divisor, we ahve to return maximum multiple of divisor in the given bound, for eample if we take divisor = 3 and bound = 100 then we must return the greatest multiple of 3 in the bound 0 to 100 and that is 99, Below is the logic given to this problem :

+    const remainder = bound % divisor;  // remainder after dividing bound and divisor

+    return bound - remainder;  // subtracting that remainder from the bound will give the value that is max multiple of divisor in given bound

+### it was all a great challenge series, In Questions.md, all question links are given, you can check them out, Thanks :)